Set up your AudioMoth

 - Transport the Audiomoth and weatherproof case inside the padded envelope you received it in.

-To set up your AudioMoth for the British Bat Survey use the 'chime' which plays when you press the button below.
-The recording settings for the British Bat Survey are embedding in the chime.
+To set up your AudioMoth use the 'chime' which plays when you press the button below.
+The recording settings for the survey are embedded in the chime.
 When the AudioMoth hears the chime it applies the correct settings.

 - Set the switch to USB/OFF.